 John Singer Sargent stands

 out.
-We visit some of the sites that Sargent painted so brilliantly from
+We visit many of the sites that Sargent painted so brilliantly from

 a gondola.
 His stunning watercolors of Salute and San Marco are luminous.

 2012 Literary Venice expanded itinerary:

 VENETIAN ARTISTS: Any discussion of Venice

 must include its renowned artists from other centuries.
 Titian, Tintoretto,

 Carpaccio & Veronese are the Venetian artists who were strong influences